lmoffereins/bp-xprofile-relationship-field/README.md

 # BP XProfile Relationship Field #

-Adds a relationship profile field type to connect members to other objects.
+Adds a relationship profile field type to connect members to other objects

 ## Description ##